xmidt-org/ears/docs/userguide/routes.md

 ## Stream Sharing

-Imagine you have to different routes that read from the same data source, for example an SQS queue, using the exact same parameters in their receiver configuration.
+Imagine you have two different routes that read from the same data source, for example an SQS queue, using the exact same parameters in their receiver configuration.

 ![image route](img/stream_sharing_1.png)